The Causes and Treatments of Heel Pain

 Pain in the heel is one of the most common foot problems that residents of McKinney encounter.
 While most of the causes of heal pain are not considered serious, the pain itself can be severe enough as to be disabling.
 Professional care from the podiatry experts at Premier Foot & Ankle can determine the causes of heel pain, alleviate your symptoms and address the cause of your pain.

 Plantar fasciitis is the most common type of heel pain, typically causing pain directly underneath your heel.
 The plantar fascia is the band of ligament that connects the bone of the heel to the toes.
 The tissue can become inflamed from too much exercise, from spending too much time or your feet or from wearing shoes with inadequate support.
 Overweight people are particularly at risk for plantar fasciitis.
 Pain from plantar fasciitis is often worse in the morning and characterized as a sharp, stabbing pain.
-Around 90 percent of people who seek treatment for plantar fasciitis at reputable podiatrist in McKinney like Premier Foot & Ankle recover quickly with non-invasive heel pain treatments, including medications and therapies.
+Most of people who seek treatment for plantar fasciitis at reputable podiatrist like Premier Foot & Ankle recover quickly with non-invasive heel pain treatments, including medications and therapies.

 Achilles tendinitis, another common heel problem, usually causes pain behind the heel, where the Achilles tendon meets the bone.
-Often associated with intense exercise from running, sports or dance activities, Achilles tendinitis can cause stiffness, tenderness and aching that generally improves slightly with movement.
+Often associated with intense exercise from running, sports or dance activities, Achilles tendinitis can cause stiffness, tenderness and be aching that generally improves slightly with the movement.
 Because the condition can lead to tears and ruptures in the tendon that can require surgery to repair, it’s important to schedule an appointment with a qualified podiatrist immediately if you’re experiencing symptoms.
 With prompt attention, Achilles tendinitis can often be resolved with non-invasive procedures.

-Other causes of heel pain include heel spurs, arthritis, gout and fractures.
+Other causes of heel pain include heel spurs, arthritis, gout, and fractures.
 The calcaneus, or heel bone, is the most commonly fractured bone in the foot.
 Your podiatrist at Premier Foot & Ankle will determine the cause of your foot pain based on your symptoms and a thorough examination.
 When cared for properly, heel pain can usually be treated successfully, but foot problems rarely improve without care.
 Take the first step towards healing.
 Call Premier Foot & Ankle today at 214-778-1239 to schedule an appointment.